-Q&A with: Daisy Robinton, PhD, Scientist in Residence, Cambrian Biopharma
+Q&A with: Daisy Robinton, PhD, Director of Women's Health, Cambrian Biopharma

 At Cambrian, Daisy Robinton is developing a new company around women’s health, working on therapeutics that address the effects of aging on the ovaries.
 She recently left Harvard University where she was a post doc researching mechanisms of neurodevelopment with a focus on the resident immune cells of the brain.
 She also is a science communicator, frequently teaching and speaking.
 Daisy completed her PhD at Harvard University working on stem cells and developmental biology under the mentorship of Dr. George Q. Daley.